Master of Arts Religious Minorities

 The Religious Minorities program's curriculum comprises a fixed curriculum, electives, and individual supervision of the preparation and execution of a professional research project.
 The duration of full-time enrollment is 2 semesters of full-time study plus 1 semester full-time writing a 30 ECTS research thesis.

-It will be possible to study part-time.
-Each student will have to sign on individual contracts with plan for progression, within the maximum limit of 4 years/8 semesters.
+It will be possible to study part-time (50%).
+Each student will have to sign on individual contracts with the department, including a plan for progression, within the maximum limit of 3 years/6 semesters.

 Tuition fee and payment

-The study fee will be divided into installments of NOK 20,500 for the first semester and then NOK 20,000 for each of the following two semesters, a total of NOK 60,500 after three semesters.
+The tuition fee is divided into installments of NOK 20,000,- for each of the first three semesters, which corresponds to full-time progression.
 This also applies to those who choose to study part-time and thus will need additional semesters to complete the entire master’s program.

 UiB does not offer any scholarships.